 Used when you want to retrieve the “latest” or “oldest” related model of the relationship.
 For example, a User

-model may be related to many Order
+model can be related to many Order

 public function latestOrder()